 Stereolithography (SLA) is ideal for low or single run production of prototype parts for concept models, presentation models or tooling masters that are required quickly and cost effectively.

-Depending on the exact requirement, parts can typically be produced overnight for delivery next day.
+Depending on the exact requirement, parts can typically be produced overnight for next day dispatch.